HenryCowan/EMG-Gaming/README.md

 The Android (server) software, is created using QT for android.
 This software receives the UDP data and uses it to control a Pong GUI game.

 #### Hardware
-The hardware cosists of a differential amplification stage, ahigh-pass filter and a digitisation.
+The hardware cosists of a differential amplification stage, a high-pass filter and a digitisation.
 A detailed description of the hardware can be found in the [hardware readme](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Hardware).

 See the project's [Wiki](https://github.com/TheUltraSoundGuys/RTEP/wiki) for more information regarding the software and hardware.